ibdiab/load-balancer-monitor/README.md

     cd C:\Users\user\Downloads
     ```

-Run the script with either of the following commands:
+Run the script with the following command:

     py load_balancer_monitor.py

-    python load_balancer_monitor.py

 On **MacOS/Linux**, open terminal and navigate to the directory you installed it:
   - MacOS: ex.